Children & Parents

 Bring nature indoors with plenty of potted plants in your bedroom for Scandinavian style.
 Not only do plants add some pretty greenery to admire, certain types also offer health and sleeping benefits too.
 Here are 7 Bedroom Plants to Help You Sleep Better.

 Soft and cosy candlelight epitomises hygge.
 In fact, Meik Wiking in his bestselling book ‘The Little Book of Hygge: The Danish Way to Live Well’ states that we should place candles in every room.
-A scented candle is great way of creating a calming atmosphere, and the light is flattering too.
+A scented candle is a great way of creating a calming atmosphere, and the light is flattering too.

 We’ve already mentioned faux fur throws and sheepskin rugs, but there are more ways to add texture to your hygge bedroom.
 Think about the walls; you could add texture and interest in the form of a statement stag head (faux of course).
 These ornamental pieces offer a Nordic touch and come in many styles: wooden, polished brass, wicker, etc. You could also add some textured weave curtains – great for adding another layer of interest to a bedroom.